ColdboomyDev/BugTracker/README.md

 # BugTracker
-This is a simple bug tracker to help me store, classify and solve problems with ma code.
+This is a simple bug tracker to help me store, classify and solve problems with my code.

 ## Dependencies
- - Node.js
  - React.js